Divorce, Bankruptcy & Shared Property

 The statistics from Census Bureau show us that 28% of all children in America live with...

 If you are having a child custody dispute with your ex-...

 A child custody proceeding is any case involving child...

 In 2000, the United States Supreme Court made a landmark decision rega...

 Becoming a witness of domestic violence and growing up in such a volatile and disturbing f...

 Child Custody Arrangements

-During the starting phase of child custody arrangement we need to ...
+During the starting phase of child custody arrangement we need to consider different alternatives ...

 Child Custody Laws

 A divorce is one of the worst things that can happen to a family.
 It can tear families apart, and ...